From the Desk of a Branding Consultant:

 Do the hard work to target your emails, and success will no longer be about luck; it will be about serving up the right message to the right person at the right time.

 So, you got those three posts out per week for the last six months – great job!
-You can certainly cross those tasks off your to-do list and revel in your sense of accomplishment.
+Posting consistently is a great start—but if your content lacks strategy or follow-through, it’s like shouting into the void.

-But did you have a strategy?
+Did you have a strategy?
 Is your strategy measurable?
 Are you reviewing your efforts to see what is working and what isn’t?
 Oh, and then adjusting accordingly?
-This is especially important if your business operates in a highly niched space, is B2B or is not the sexy lifestyle type brand that people gravitate toward.
+This is especially important if your business operates in a highly niche space, is B2B, or is not the sexy lifestyle type brand that people gravitate toward.

 Eliminate the luck and start with a measurable strategy, and the guessing game and/or wasted efforts are significantly diminished.